Alex Jones shouts ‘I’m done apologising’ at Sandy Hook parents crying in court

 “You have families in the court that lost children, sisters, wives, moms,” said Mr Mattei.

-Unmoved by the statement, Mr Jones lost his temper and went on the defensive, vowing not to apologise again for the pain he has caused.
+Unmoved by the statement, Mr Jones lost his temper and went on the defensive, vowing not to apologise again for the pain he has caused and doubling down that he “legitimately” believed his own lies when he first said them.

 “Is this a struggle session, are we in China?
-I have already said sorry hundreds of times and I am done saying I am sorry.
-I didn’t generate this, I was not the first person to say it,” he fumed.
+I’ve already said sorry hundreds of times and I’m done saying I am sorry.
+I didn’t generate this, I was not the first person to say it... but I legitimately thought it might have been staged so I stand by that.
+And I won’t apoloise for it,” he fumed.

 “I have already apologised to the parents over and over again, I am not apologising to you.
 I do not apologise to you.”